goamegah/aws-realtime-fraud-detection/README.md

 in `glue.tf` are set.

 #### Local Job Running
+1. Download and setup Apache Spark locally.
+To do so, refer to the [spark installation guide](docs/spark.md).

-1. Make sure environment variables are set in `.env`.
+2. Make sure environment variables are set in `.env`.
     - Download the Kinesis connector **JAR** for Spark: https://github.com/awslabs/spark-sql-kinesis-connector
     - Place the JAR and/or set KINESIS_CONNECTOR_PATH to: `src/resources/spark-streaming-sql-kinesis-connector_2.12-1.0.0.jar`
-2. Run the job
+3. Run the job

 ```bash
 $ python fraudit.main